lepton-eda/lepton-eda/README.md

 Dependencies
 ------------

-In order to compile gEDA from the distributed source archives, you *must* have the following tools and libraries installed:
+In order to compile Lepton EDA from the distributed source archives, you *must* have the following tools and libraries
+installed:

 - A C/C++ compiler and standard library (GCC/glibc are recommended).